chtcenter/h/README.md

 # Programs and Services

-' The COMMUNITY HOUSING AND TRAINING PROGRAM will have five (5) inter-related and mutually supportive components.'
+' The COMMUNITY HOUSING AND TRAINING PROGRAM will have five (5) inter-related and mutually supporive components.'

 The ** Assisted Housing**